-- PSUs: PSUs were defined as all five regions in Brazil.
-All five regions were included in the CATI sampling frame drawn from the Special Department of Federal Revenue of Brazil's Business Database.^{II} - SSUs: No SSUs were assigned for the CATI sample as the business database cited above was national. - Individual Businesses: Individual businesses were selected using a simple random sample from the sample list.
-Using the list of businesses in the national register of businesses, enumerators were randomly assigned businesses from the sample list (i.e., enumerators were not required to select businesses).
+- PSUs: PSUs were Brazil's five regions.
+These were stratified by state and then sub-stratified by business size - small (2 to 9 employees) and medium (10 to 249 employees).
+The target number of interviews was set for each stratum using the statistics from the Businesses Database referenced above. - Individual businesses: Individual businesses were selected using a simple random sample from the national register of businesses.
+Enumerators were randomly assigned businesses from the sample list (i.e. enumerators were not required to select businesses).
 Once a business was identified, enumerators proceeded to administer the screening and gain consent for the interview.
 If the respondent agreed, the enumerator administered the screening questions and, if qualified, conducted the survey.
 If a business was not available by phone, or the respondent requested that the interview be rescheduled, enumerators made three attempts to recontact the business.
 If the enumerator was unable to reach the business after these three attempts, then that business was marked as a refusal.
 Survey participation was completely optional, dependent on explicit respondent consent, and non-compensated.
 Enumerators administered the screening and survey using a pre-programmed telephone interviewing script, ensuring consistency in the questionnaire administration.